ojizero/blog/content/posts/getting-started-with-nix.md

   - You can use docker `docker run -it nixos/nix`.
   - Or you can install it in some VM.

-## Nix store and profiles in action
+### Nix store and profiles in action

 Alright, so before we end this part, let's do a little experiment to show off the above jargon in action.
 I'm starting of from a freshly pulled `nixos/nix` Docker image just for the sake of experimentation for now.

-First, this is the list of Nix commands we'll be needing, they all come from the `nix-env` binary.

-- `nix-env -i <pkg-name>`: used to install some package.
-- `nix-env --rollback`: used to rollback the state of the system.
+The thing we need to know for this example is that to install a package we use the command `nix-env -i <pkgname>`, this is the only option available, but that's not the focus of our example or this post just yet!

 Okay, now that that's out of the way, off to our dummy demo!
 Let's start by installing AWS CLI by running `nix-env -i awscli`, here we are instructing Nix to install a package named Git for us, if we check the logs we find the following,